ifwe/bruce/doc/dev_info.md

 }
 ```

 The above code is totally legitimate C++.
+However, the expression
-However, it will cause an out of
-range vector index to be reported when debug mode is enabled.
-For this reason,
+`&v[v.size()]` will cause an out of range vector index to be reported when
+running with debug mode enabled.
+In fact, the expression `&v[0]` is enough to
+cause an error to be reported in the case where `v` is empty.
+Therefore the
-the above code needs to be written a bit differently to avoid spurious errors
+code needs to be written a bit differently to avoid spurious errors in debug
-in debug builds.
+builds.
 For instance, one might instead implement foo() like this:

 ```C++
 void foo(std::vector<int> &v) {